stonelv/visualsvn-7.2-crack/README.md

 # visualsvn-7.2-crack

-Thanks to royzhao7
-This is the Version 7.2 For Visual Studio 2019.
+## This is the crack file of VisualSvn plugin Version 7.2 For Visual Studio 2019.

 Don not use them for commercial purpose!